apache/incubator-hugegraph-doc/content/en/docs/quickstart/hugegraph-loader.md

 </details>
 <br/>

 The 1.0 version of the mapping file is centered on the vertex and edge, and sets the input source; while the 2.0 version is centered on the input source, and sets the vertex and edge mapping.
 Some input sources (such as a file) can generate both vertices and edges.
 If you write in the 1.0 format, you need to write an input block in each of the vertex and edge mapping blocks.
-The two input blocks are exactly the same ; and the 2.0 version only needs to write input once.
+The two input blocks are exactly the same; and the 2.0 version only needs to write input once.
 Therefore, compared with version 1.0, version 2.0 can save some repetitive writing of input.

 In the bin directory of hugegraph-loader-{version}, there is a script tool `mapping-convert.sh` that can directly convert the mapping file of version 1.0 to version 2.0.
 The usage is as follows: